FuelLabs/sway-standards/standards/src_2/README.md

 #### - Reverts

 This section has a `h3` header.
 Lists the cases in which the function will revert starting with the `*` symbol.
+The list SHALL be in the order of occurrence within the function.
 Example:
 ```rust
 /// ### Reverts